jbhannah/dctvbot/readme.md

 #dctvbot
-A simple IRC bot for chatrealm, built using Cinch
+A simple IRC bot for chatrealm, built using [Cinch](https://github.com/cinchrb/cinch)

-### Commands
+## diamondclub.tv commands
-!whatson - Display what is currently streaming live on dctv
+`!whatson` - Display what is currently streaming live on dctv
-!whatsnext - Display the next scheduled show
+`!whatsnext` - Display the next scheduled show
-!schedule - Display the schedueld shows for the next 48 hours
+`!schedule` - Display the schedueld shows for the next 48 hours

+## Help commands
+`!help` or `/msg dctvbot help` - Post a short introduction and list available plugins.
+`/msg dctvbot help <plugin>` - List all commands available in a plugin.
+`/msg dctvbot help search <query>` - Search all plugin’s commands and list all commands containing <query>.

+## Random fun commands
+**Restricted to users with voice or higher.**
+`!flip [word]` - Prints tableflip emoji, when word is supplied, the table is replaced wiht a fliped version of the word
+`!tumbleweed` -  Prints tumbleweed characters
+`!boil` or `#boiled` - You got boiled. #boiled may be used mid-sentance.

+## Cleverbot commands
+**Restricted to users with voice or higher.**
+`!disablechatter` - Disables the bot's CleverBot interface.
+`!enablechatter` - Re-enables the bot's CleverBot interface.
+`!globaldisable` - Globally disables the CleverBot interface.
+This command can only be used by specified users (currently set to channel ops).
+`!globalenable` - Globally re-enables the interface.
+This command contains the same permissions as globaldisable.
+NOTE: This will not reset any restriction that a channel operator has imposed on the bot with the previous commands.